patrickdwyer33/Tracking_3d/README.md

 ### Data Wrangling

 Once you've got your video files set up, you can either use the training data provided in `./Training_Data.zip`, or you can create your own.
-To do this, you can use the conveniently named "create_training_data.py".
+To do this, you can use the conveniently named `./create_training_data.py`.

-This file has default arguments that you can override easily by passing commandline key-value arguments.
+This file has default arguments that you can override easily by passing command line key-value arguments.

 Specifically, this file needs to know the directory where the video files are located, the directory to output the training data, the number of images to create, and the method to select images.
-The default values for the parameters are ./All_Data, ./Training_Data, 10, and even, respectively.
+The default values for the parameters are `./All_Data`, `./Training_Data`, the integer 10, and the string "even", respectively.

-To change num_images to n, add "num_images=n" as a command line argument.
+To change num_images to n, add `num_images=n` as a command line argument.

-To change the directory specifying the video locations to directory within ./ with name "my-dir", add "in-dirname=my-dir" as a command line argument.
-If "my-dir" is an absolute path, add "in_dir_absolute=my-dir" instead.
+To change the directory specifying the video locations to a directory within `./` with name "my-dir", add `in-dirname=my-dir` as a command line argument.
+If "my-dir" is an absolute path, add `in_dir_absolute=my-dir` instead.

 To change the directory specifying the output location of the training data, follow the directions in the paragraph directly above this one while replacing "in" with "out".

 Although this is not recommended, you may also change this file to produce frames selected randomly from a uniform distribution.
-To do this, pass "method=random" as a command line argument.
+To do this, pass `method=random` as a command line argument.

 ### Data Labeling

-You can find labels for training data provided in this repository in ./Training_Data.
-Each directory within ./Training_Data contains a set of frames taken at the same time, without respect to the set of videos they were taken from.
-The labels can be found in these directories as "labels.csv".
+You can find labels for training data provided in this repository in `./Training_Data`.
+Each directory within `./Training_Data` contains a set of frames taken at the same time, without respect to the set of videos they were taken from.
+The labels can be found in these directories as `./Training_Data/{trial-dir}/labels.csv`.

-If you have your own training data or would like to label your training data for any reason, you can do that using the convenient "label_training_data.py"
+If you have your own training data or would like to label your training data for any reason, you can do that using the convenient `label_training_data.py`.

-This file keeps track of a global state in "./labeling_state.csv", which it will create if it does not exist (so you can restart labeling by deleting the file, or by manually changing its value).
+This file keeps track of a global state in `./labeling_state.csv`, which it will create if it does not exist (so you can restart labeling by deleting the file, or by manually changing its value).

 This allows you to label images intermittently.
-It will label trials in the training data directory in alphabetical order according to Python's .sort() function.
+It will label trials in the training data directory in alphabetical order according to Python's `.sort()` function.

 For each trial, it will prompt you with images in the same order.
 You can then label the pixel location of body parts in the order prescribed in [body_parts.json](#body_parts.json) by left clicking on the body part in the image.
 If you do see the body part in the image, right click.
-This will store (-1,-1) instead of the pixel location of your mouse as these values are used to filter data later.
+This will store `(-1,-1)` instead of the pixel location of your mouse as these values are used to filter data later.
 Each time you click, you will see in the console describing what you did.
 If you make a mistake, simply press delete as many times as you need, it will show you the current state of labels for that image.
-If you do not see any of the body parts in the image you're shown, press spacebar.
+If you do not see any of the body parts in the image you're shown, press space.
 Finally, press enter to move to the next image.
 The program will only do so when you press enter.
 Unfortunately, you can't easily go back once you press enter, so please make sure your labels are correct before you do so.
 Of course, you can always go back to the beginning of the trial you're on by quitting the program.
 You'll know the list is full when you click and the console says "List Full!".
 It will also tell you which body part is next whenever you click or delete.
 If you'd like to see the full list at any point, just press the 's' key.

 ### Camera Extrinsic Calibration & Testing

 If you've got labeled training data, all you need is calibrated cameras.

-You can find the parameters that were initially provided for this project in [camera_parameters.json](#camera_parameters.json) under "current_params".
+You can find the parameters that were initially provided for this project in [camera_parameters.json](#camera_parameters.json) under `"current_params"`.

-While the camera calibration routine is running, a counter will keep track of the number of different values it has tried for the "tau" parameter, and this counter will be stored in the aformentioned json file.
+While the camera calibration routine is running, a counter will keep track of the number of different values it has tried for the tau parameter, and this counter will be stored in the aforementioned json file.
 By default, each of these iterations will run 100 iterations of rvecs and tvecs that are randomly deviated from the given rvecs and tvecs.
-Each tau iteration, the program will record the set of camera parameters that scores the best according to the training set, and it will save then in the aforementioned json file under "best_params".
+Each tau iteration, the program will record the set of camera parameters that scores the best according to the training set, and it will save then in the aforementioned json file under `"best_params"`.
 If you'd like to restart the calibration process, set counter to zero in this file.

 ## Other JSON Files